badluma/Comprobot-Docs/source/content/Commands/General/Never Have I Ever.md

-The `never-have-i-ever` command returns a random "Never Have I Ever" question from the [Truth or Dare API](https://api.truthordarebot.xyz/).
+The `never-have-i-ever` command returns a random "Never Have I Ever" statement from the [Truth or Dare API](https://api.truthordarebot.xyz/).

 ## Usage

 ```
-!never-have-i-ever
+!never-have-i-ever [rating]
 ```

 Aliases: `!nhie`

+Optionally filter by rating: `pg`, `pg13`, or `r`.

 ## Example response

 ```
-Never have I ever sent a text to the wrong person
+Never have I ever sent a text to the wrong person.
 ```

 ## Source code